Zambo

+Zambo ([ˈθambo] or [ˈsambo]) or Sambu is a racial term to refer to people of mixed Amerindian and sub-Saharan African ancestry.

 The equivalent term in Brazil is cafuzo ([kɐˈfuzu]).
 However, in Portugal and Portuguese-speaking Africa, cafuzo is used to refer to someone born of an African person and a person of mixed African and European ancestry.

 Background

-The meaning of the term sambo, however, is contested in North America, where other etymologies have been proposed.
 The word is believed to have originated from one of the Romance languages or Latin and its direct descendants.
 The feminine word is zamba (not to be confused with the Argentine Zamba folk dance.)

 In some parts of colonial Spanish America, the term zambo applied to the children of one African and one Amerindian parent, or the children of two zambo parents.
 In New Spain (colonial Mexico), the term for those of mixed African and indigenous ancestry was lobo ("wolf").
 This term of classification appears in official marriage registers and other official documentation.

 During this period, many other terms denoted individuals of African-Amerindian ancestry in ratios smaller or greater than the 50:50 of zambos: cambujo (zambo-Amerindian mixture) for example.
 Today in parts of Spanish America, zambo refers to all people with significant or visible amounts of both African and Amerindian ancestry.